Dear Shareholders,

 experience for the appointment as a Director.

-proposed for appointment as Director is compliant with the provisions of the Companies
+appointment as Director is compliant with the provisions of the Companies Act, 2013.

-Remuneration Committee satisfies itself with regard to the independent nature of the
+Committee satisfies itself with regard to the independent nature of the Directors vis-

-Directors vis- ?-vis the Company so as to enable the Board to discharge its function and
+a-vis the Company so as to enable the Board to discharge its function and duties

-identified for appointment as a Director is not disqualified for appointment under Section
+appointment as a Director is not disqualified for appointment under Section 164 of the

 11. CORPORATE GOVERNANCE

-SEBI(Listing Obligations & Disclosure Requirements) Regulations, 2015, and is not
+Obligations & Disclosure Requirements) Regulations, 2015, and is not required to

 12. SUBSIDIARIES, JOINT VENTURES OR ASSOCIATE COMPANIES

-Company has one wholly owned subsidiary namely Meeta Castings
+The Company has one wholly owned subsidiary namely Meeta Castings Limited.'

-Limited.'
-Except this the company does not have any other Subsidiary, Joint venture
+Except this the company does not have any other Subsidiary, Joint venture or Associate

-or Associate Company.
-The Company itself is subsidiary of Pritika Auto Industries Ltd. No
+Company.
+The Company itself is subsidiary of Pritika Auto Industries Ltd. No company has

-company has become subsidiary, associates and joint ventures during the year under
+become subsidiary, associates and joint ventures during the year under purview.

-with the Companies (Accounts) Rules, 2014, a report on the performance and financial
+(Accounts) Rules, 2014, a report on the performance and financial position of the

-position of the subsidiary is attached as Annexure B' to this report.
+subsidiary is attached as Annexure-B' to this report.

-the Act read with the Companies (Accounts) Rules, 2014 regarding Conservation of Energy,
+with the Companies (Accounts) Rules, 2014 regarding Conservation of Energy, Technology

-Technology Absorption and Foreign Exchange Earnings and Outgo during the reporting period
+Absorption and Foreign Exchange Earnings and Outgo during the reporting period is attached

 14. RELATED PARTY TRANSACTIONS

-in Form AOC-2 and forms part of this report as
+and forms part of this report as Annexure-D'.

 15. ANNUAL RETURN